A Survey on Data Pricing: from Economics to Data Science: Economics of Data Pricing

 \subsubsection{Transportation Costs}

 Thanks to the Internet, the costs of transporting information goods approach zero.
-This may imply that local communities may not affect adoptions and consumptions of information goods, often known as the effect of flat world~\cite{flatworld}.
-Interestingly, this is not quite true, as some studies demonstrate that tastes may still be local in music~\cite{21f58d6f112f49b88a47e4ef1cf2c48f} and content consumption~\cite{NativelanguageandInternetusage}.
+This may imply, in many scenarios, that local communities may not affect adoptions and consumptions of information goods, often known as the effect of flat world~\cite{flatworld}.
+Interestingly, this is not true all the time, as some studies demonstrate that tastes may still be local in music~\cite{21f58d6f112f49b88a47e4ef1cf2c48f} and content consumption~\cite{NativelanguageandInternetusage}.

 While the physical transportation may approach zero, regulation may put sophisticated constraints on locations.
 For example, when Wekipedia was blocked in China in October 2005, more contributors from outside China were motivated to contribute~\cite{10.1257/aer.101.4.1601}.
 Copyright policies may also affect the availability and consumption of information goods in different regions, such as news media~\cite{doi:10.1111/jems.12207}, and thus may be reflected by price.